-In the infringement analysis the court will consider other factors such as how to define the "ordinary consumer" in the specific case, "design space" (similar to freedom of designer) for a certain product, functionality of the design, etc. The ordinary consumer is not limited to end consumers, but including people who have some common knowledge of the relative industry.
+In the infringement analysis the court will consider other factors such as how to define the "ordinary consumer" in the specific case, "design space" (similar to freedom of designer) for a certain product, functionality of the design, etc. The ordinary consumer is not limited to end consumers, but also includes people who have some common knowledge of the relevant industry.